Exterminate! (song): Chart performance

-"Exterminate!" peaked at number one in both Finland and Spain.
-The single entered the top five in Belgium, Denmark, Germany, Greece, Ireland, Italy, the Netherlands, Sweden, Switzerland, and the United Kingdom.
+"Exterminate!" peaked at number one in Spain.
+The single entered the top five in Belgium, Denmark, Finland, Germany, Greece, Ireland, Italy, the Netherlands, Sweden, Switzerland, and the United Kingdom.
 In Greece, Ireland, Switzerland and the UK, the song peaked at number two.
 In the UK, the song peaked during its second week on the UK Singles Chart, on 10 January 1993, and stayed there for three weeks.
 In Germany, it peaked at number five and spent a total of 23 weeks within the top 100.
 "Exterminate!" also was a top-10 hit in Austria, Norway and Portugal.
 The single entered the Eurochart Hot 100 at number 70 on 9 January after charting in Belgium, Denmark, Finland, Germany and the Netherlands.
 It peaked at number two six weeks later, on 13 February, while on the European Dance Radio Chart, it reached number four in early March 1993.

-Elsewhere, "Exterminate!" charted in North America, peaking at number two on Canada'sRPM Dance chart and number 29 on the US Billboard Dance Club Play chart.
+Elsewhere, "Exterminate!" charted in North America, peaking at number two on Canada's RPM Dance chart and number 29 on the US Billboard Dance Club Play chart.
 In Africa, it peaked at number six in Zimbabwe, while in Oceania, the song reached numbers 25 and 50 in New Zealand and Australia, respectively.
+In West Asia, it became a top-10 hit in Israel, peaking at number four on 18 January 1993.
+It spent four weeks at that position and ten weeks in total within the top 30.
 In Germany, the single was awarded with a gold record after 250,000 units were shipped.

 Music video

 The accompanying music video for "Exterminate!" was directed by Angel Gracia, who had previously directed the video for "Colour of Love".
 This was the first video that Durron Butler (Turbo B) does not appear.
-It received heavy rotation on MTV Europe.
+It received heavy rotation on MTV Europe in January 1993.